Habsburg Spain: Ottoman Turks, the Mediterranean, and North Africa during Philip II's rule

-The first years of his reign, "from 1556 to 1566, Philip II was concerned principally with Muslim allies of the Turks, based in Tripoli and Algiers, the bases from which North African [Muslim] forces under the corsair Dragut preyed upon Christian shipping."
+The first years of his reign, from 1556 to 1566, Philip II was concerned principally with Muslim allies of the Turks, based in Tripoli and Algiers, the bases from which North African (Muslim) forces under the corsair Dragut preyed upon Christian shipping.
 In 1560, a Spanish-led Christian fleet was sent to recapture Tripoli (captured by Spain in 1510), but the fleet was destroyed by the Ottomans at the Battle of Djerba.
 The Ottomans attempted to seize the Spanish military-bases of Oran and Mers El Kébir on the North African coast in 1563, but were repulsed.
 In 1565, the Ottomans sent a large expedition to Malta, which laid siege to several forts on the island.
 A Spanish relief force from Sicily drove the Ottomans (exhausted from a long siege) away from the island.
-The death of Suleiman the Magnificent the following year and his succession by his less capable son Selim the Sot emboldened Philip, who resolved to carry the war to the sultan himself.
+The death of Suleiman the Magnificent the following year and his succession by his less capable son Selim II emboldened Philip, who resolved to carry the war to the Sultan himself.

 In 1571, a Christian fleet, led by Philip's half-brother John of Austria, annihilated the Ottoman fleet at the Battle of Lepanto in the waters off southwestern Greece.
 Despite the significant victory, however, the Holy League's disunity prevented the victors from capitalizing on their triumph.
 Plans to seize the Dardanelles as a step towards recovering Constantinople for Christendom, were ruined by bickering amongst the allies.
 With a massive effort, the Ottoman Empire rebuilt its navy.
 Within six months a new fleet was able to reassert Ottoman naval supremacy in the eastern Mediterranean.
 John captured Tunis (in present-day Tunisia) from the Ottomans in 1573, but it was soon lost again.
 The Ottoman sultan agreed to a truce in the Mediterranean with Philip in 1580.
 In the western Mediterranean, Philip pursued a defensive policy with the construction of a series of military forts (presidios) and peace agreements with some of the Muslim rulers of North Africa.

 In the first half of the 17th century, Spanish ships attacked the Anatolian coast, defeating larger Ottoman fleets at the Battle of Cape Celidonia and the Battle of Cape Corvo.
-Larache and La Mamora, on the Moroccan Atlantic coast, and the island of Alhucemas, in the Mediterranean, were taken, but during the second half of the 17th century, Larache and La Mamora were also lost.
+Larache and La Mamora, on the Moroccan Atlantic coast, and the island of Alhucemas, in the Mediterranean, were taken.
+However, during the second half of the 17th century, Larache and La Mamora were also lost.